 Serenity Garden Coming to Wekiwa Springs Park

-After months of detailed fine tuning, the final concept design for the Serenity Garden at Wekiwa Springs State has now been completed.
+After months of detailed fine-tuning, the final concept design for the Serenity Garden at Wekiwa Springs State Park has now been completed.
 Even though construction has not yet started, the garden, believed to be the first of its kind in the nation, has already attracted the attention of the medical and therapeutic community.